Acting Locally, Acting Globally

 In July of 2008, a team of six journeyed to an island with a home for widows and children.
 A team member described it this way:

 The team returned with a challenge to raise $40,000 for a second home to expand this ministry upon their expected return.
-If you feel called to support this project or any other Boston Rescue Mission International Fund activities, please contact Lynn Samaan, Director of Spiritual Formation at (617) 338-9000 ext.
-1207 or at email@example.com.
+If you feel called to support this project or any other Boston Rescue Mission International Fund activities, please contact Eric Grenfell-Muir at (617) 338-9000 ext.
+1209 or at firstname.lastname@example.org.
+Or go to our Donate page and under "Apply this Gift to" Select International-India.
 Only funds that are designated for use with India outreach will be used.

 We've added a new project to our International Outreach Program in Kenya.
 The project will support various homes and schools for children.
 For decades, Kenyan parents have been lost to violence in internal political and ethnic conflicts and widespread HIV/AIDS.
 These homes work to get orphaned kids off the streets and provide education to end the crushing cycle of poverty that afflicts them.